wisecash/wisecash-support/_posts/2000-01-01-setting-up-a-recurring-transaction.md

 ## Go to the Account Overview page

-You can create repeat transactions from most pages in WiseCash, yet doing this from the [Account Overview] page makes it easier to verify your data entry.
+You can create repeat transactions from most pages in WiseCash, yet doing this from the [Account Overview] page makes it easier to verify your data entry:

 {% include screenshot.html file="reaching-account-overview.png" %}